 Dr. Corbett’s current study is looking at how to lengthen or even reopen the critical time window for stroke recovery by using a commonly prescribed antidepressant called fluoxetine (or related drugs) as part of a combination therapy.
 The drug works by enhancing growth factors such as BDNF to encourage growth and healing processes and, most importantly, also rolls back the brain’s growth-inhibiting activities.

-A clinical trial to test these ideas will begin enrolling patients in 2018.
+A clinical trial to test these ideas was actively recruiting patients in 2019.